-The financial information relating to SBSA set out in this Base Prospectus is consolidated financial information in respect of SBSA and its subsidiaries (the "SBSA Group") and has, unless otherwise indicated, been extracted from its audited consolidated financial statements as at and for the years ended 31 December 2019 (the "SBSA 2019 Audited Financial Statements") and 31 December 2018 (the "SBSA 2018 Audited Financial Statements"), in each case prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+The financial information relating to SBSA set out in this Base Prospectus is consolidated financial information in respect of SBSA and its subsidiaries (the "SBSA Group") and has, unless otherwise indicated, been extracted from its audited consolidated financial statements as at and for the years ended 31 December 2020 (the "SBSA 2020 Audited Financial Statements") and prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.

-The financial information relating to SBG set out in this Base Prospectus is consolidated financial information in respect of SBG and its subsidiaries (the "Group") and has, unless otherwise indicated, been extracted from its audited consolidated financial statements as at and for the year ended 31 December 2019 (the "SBG 2019 Audited Financial Statements"), prepared in accordance with IFRS as issued by the International Accounting Standards Board.
+The financial information relating to SBG set out in this Base Prospectus is consolidated financial information in respect of SBG and its subsidiaries (the "Group") and has, unless otherwise indicated, been extracted from its audited consolidated financial statements as at and for the year ended 31 December 2020 (the "SBG 2020 Audited Financial Statements"), prepared in accordance with IFRS as issued by the International Accounting Standards Board.

-The information relating to SBSA's largest single depositor and top 10 depositors set out in the section headed "Risk Factors - Failures in Risk Management - Liquidity Risk" has been extracted from the SBSA 2019 Risk and Capital Management and is unaudited.
+The information relating to SBSA's largest single depositor and top 10 depositors set out in the section headed "Risk Factors - Failures in Risk Management - Liquidity Risk" has been extracted from the SBG 2020 Risk and Capital Management and is unaudited.

-The information relating to the credit loss ratio of SBSA in relation to mortgage loans, vehicle and asset finance and card products set out in the section headed "Description of The Standard Bank of South Africa Limited - Business of SBSA - Personal & Business Banking SA" has been extracted from the management accounts of SBSA as at 31 December 2019 and is unaudited.
+The information relating to the credit loss ratio of SBSA in relation to mortgage loans, vehicle and asset finance and card products set out in the section headed "Description of The Standard Bank of South Africa Limited - Business of SBSA - Personal & Business Banking SA" has been extracted from the management accounts of SBSA as at 31 December 2020 and is unaudited.

-The information contained in the SBSA 2018 Risk and Capital Management Report is unaudited unless stated as audited.
+The information contained in the SBG 2020 Risk and Capital Management Report is unaudited unless stated as audited.

-The information relating to SBG's largest single depositor and top 10 depositors set out in the section headed "Risk Factors - Risk Management - Liquidity Risk" has been extracted from the SBG 2019 Risk and Capital Management Report and is unaudited.
-The information contained in the SBG 2019 Risk and Capital Management Report is unaudited unless stated as audited.
+The information relating to SBG's largest single depositor and top 10 depositors set out in the section headed "Risk Factors - Risk Management - Liquidity Risk" has been extracted from the SBG 2020 Risk and Capital Management Report and is unaudited.

-The information relating to the credit loss ratio of SBG in relation to mortgage loans, vehicle and asset finance and card products set out in the section headed "Description of Standard Bank Group Limited - Business of SBG - Personal & Business Banking " has been extracted from the management accounts of SBG as at 31 December 2019 and is unaudited.
+The information relating to the credit loss ratio of SBG in relation to mortgage loans, vehicle and asset finance and card products set out in the section headed "Description of Standard Bank Group Limited - Business of SBG - Personal & Business Banking" has been extracted from the management accounts of SBG as at 31 December 2020 and is unaudited.